cast-org/figuration/site/4.0/get-started/quick-start.md

   </body>
 </html>
 {% endcapture %}
-{% renderHighlight example, "html" %}
+{% renderHighlight highlight, "html" %}

 That should be all you need for overall page requirements.
 Visit the [Layout docs]({{ site.path }}/{{ version.docs }}/layout/overview/) to begin building out your content and components.